LukeNK/Static-Wind/README.md

 A static webpage generator specifically for GitHub Page.

 ## How it works?
-First, it copies all of the files in the current branch to `Static-Wind/build`, which is an ignored folder.
-Then, it switches to the Release branch, where it resolves all `html-src`.
-A simple `replaceAll()` Regex will then be performed to replace all keys in the translation file with its content.
-After that, it commits and pushes.
-This is why the Release branch should be your GitHub page deploy branch.
+First, it copies all of the files into `/build/` directory.
+After that, the script will inject translation variables and render the Pug files.
+A sitemap file will be generated and the script will committ the repository if the `-R` flag is specified.

 ## How to set up it?
 Git ignore the folder `Static-Wind`, then clone Static Wind into that folder.
 Start to build your page with a set structure by the script:
-- `pageEnglishURL`
+- `pageStandardURL`
     - `index.pug`: this file will contain the layout and translation keys
-    - `en.json`: basic English interpretation of the key
     - `<lang_code>.json`: translation of the language

 There are two options to view your webpage from here: